 Hydrogen fuel cell vehicle market growth is majorly attributed to rising fuel prices across the globe.
-According to data from the International Energy Agency, the average price of gasoline (world average) stood at US$0.92 per liter, and that for automotive disease stood at US$1.00 per liter.
-These prices continued to show an upward trend until, in 2009, the average price for gasoline and automotive disease slipped down to US$0.87 per liter and US$0.94 per liter respectively.
+According to data from the International Energy Agency, the average price of gasoline (world average) stood at US$0.92 per liter, and that for automotive use stood at US$1.00 per liter.
+These prices continued to show an upward trend until, in 2009, the average price for gasoline and automotive fuel slipped down to US$0.87 per liter and US$0.94 per liter, respectively.

 The popularity of fuel cell vehicles is also being spurred by their continuously declining prices.
 The FCVs have been witnessing a dramatic decline in prices over the past few years, and this decline will continue to hold ground over the next decade and even beyond that.
 Interestingly, the production of fuel cell vehicles has been limited till now.
-Despite this, their price, especially fuel cell buses has witnessed a drop of more than 60% over the past decade.
-This decline in prices is majorly attributed to continuous advancements in technology and innovations which have been catalyzing the improvements across solutions.
-For instance, Ballard Power Systems, which is one of the leading providers of advanced fuel cell solutions that promise superior output at a lower operating cost, recently announced the launch of its 8th generation fuel cell power module which pushed up the bar the company had previously set in terms of performance of fuel cells.
+Despite this, their prices, especially fuel cell buses have witnessed a drop of more than 60% over the past decade.
+This decline in prices is majorly attributed to continuous advancements in technology and innovations, which have been catalyzing improvements across solutions.
+For instance, Ballard Power Systems, which is one of the leading providers of advanced fuel cell solutions that promise superior output at a lower operating cost, recently announced the launch of its 8th generation fuel cell power module, which pushes up the bar for the company had previously set in terms of the performance of fuel cells.
 The FCmove™, which is the latest fuel cell power module, promises a reduction of around 35% in the total life cycle costs which is better than what previous-generation fuel cells promised.

-The Asia Pacific is one of the most lucrative markets for hydrogen fuel cell vehicle manufacturers as this region holds immense growth potential for this market.
-China, Japan, and South Korea are very lucrative markets for market players as these have the infrastructure which can support the adoption of these vehicles.
+Asia-Pacific is one of the most lucrative markets for hydrogen fuel cell vehicle manufacturers as this region holds immense growth potential for this market.
+China, Japan, and South Korea are very lucrative markets for market players as they have the infrastructure to support the adoption of these vehicles.
 Japan is one of the most advanced economies in the world and has been contributing significantly to the protection of the environment on various fronts.
-As market players seek to tap the growth potential held by this region, they are pumping investments into countries.
+As market players seek to tap into the growth potential held by this region, they are pumping investments into countries.
 This is expected to continue driving the market growth over the projected period.